Orkney Library & Archive supports a number of local organisations, by providing accommodation and storage space within our main building.

 Orkney Talking Newspaper

 Orkney Talking Newspaper is run by volunteers who provide a free 90-minute audio version of The Orcadian Newspaper each week and a magazine edition approximately every quarter.
-If you or someone you know has difficulty reading on account of temporary or permanent visual or physical impairment you can receive a free weekly CD of local news.
+If you or someone you know has difficulty reading on account of temporary or permanent visual or physical impairment you can receive a free weekly recording of local news.
 Alternatively you can listen to the latest edition online at the Orkney Talking Newspaper website.

 The George Mackay Brown Fellowship